FraunhoferIVI/helyos-documentation/docs/source/4-helyos-and-microservices/helyos-request.rst

 Mission Sequence
 ^^^^^^^^^^^^^^^^
-The following figure illustrates the process of mission request from the point of view of the Client application.
+The following figure illustrates the mission request process from the point of view of the Client application.

-1. The client logs to helyOS and receives an authentication token, which will be used for subsequent requests.
+1. The client logs on to helyOS and receives an authentication token, which will be used for subsequent requests.
-2. Client makes the mission request and the helyOS core reserves all agents necessary for that mission.
+2. The client makes the mission request and helyOS core reserves all agents necessary for that mission.
-3. The helyOS calls the microservices to calculate the assignment data for the requested mission (which microservices and their order is pre-configured for each mission type).
+3. helyOS calls the microservices to calculate the assignment data for the requested mission (which microservices are called and the order in which they are called is pre-configured for each mission type).
-4. helyOS receives the assignment data from the microservice and distributes them to the agents using rabbitMQ.
+4. helyOS receives the assignment data from the microservices and distributes them to the agents using RabbitMQ.
-5. When the agent finishes the assignments, they will inform helyOS. helyOS may release the agent (reserved = False)
+5. When the agents have finished their assignment, they inform helyOS. helyOS may release the agent (reserved = False).

 .. figure:: ./img/mission_creation.png
   :align: center